sanchit2843/object_detection_metrics_calculation/README.md

 python main.py -p path_to_results
 ```
 ### Format for path to results:
-This folder should contain two subfolders with names groundtruths, detections and images folder to read image size as the boxes are in relative format.
+This folder should contain two subfolders with names groundtruths, detections and images folder(only png supported) to read image size as the boxes are in relative format.
 These two folders should contain text file for each image.

 ### Ground truth text file format
 For each image ground truth text file will be in format "[class] [center_x] [center_y] [width] [height]\n".